 Root powders and extracts have been examined for their ability to heighten resilience to stress and improve the body's defense against disease through active antioxidant and anti-inflammatory compounds such as the specific phytochemicals referred to as withanolides.

 Scientifically studied for decades regarding this range of unique plant substances, withanolides, like withaferin A, have been shown to provide immune modulating and neuroprotective activity as well as qualities as antitumor agents.

-Ashwagandha is particularly good for correcting Vata imbalance and is a top renowned tonic for the elderly being very useful as a pain reliever, anti-inflammatory and a deeply nourishing herb for nervous debility.
+Ashwagandha is particularly good for correcting Vata imbalance and is a top renowned tonic for the elderly due to its potential usefulness as a pain reliever, anti-inflammatory and respected influence as a nourishing herb for nervous debility.

 Understanding your body type, or "dosha", is paramount in Ayurvedic medicine and is important for tailoring a dosha-balancing diet with a list of foods and Ayurvedic herbs, like ashwagandha, that are specific for your unique constitution and acute or chronic issues.

 In the Ayurvedic system of medicine, this can be a preventative approach to health as it helps you to avoid sickness and disease before it takes form.
-Often times it is additionally beneficial to seek the advice of a qualified Ayurvedic practitioner, who can further evaluate your individual needs and the herbs best suited for your distinct situation.
+Often times it is additionally beneficial to seek the advice of a qualified Ayurvedic practitioner, who can further evaluate your individual needs and the herbs best suited for your distinct situation and health concerns.

-It is generally recommended in Ayurveda to undergo "rasayana therapy" or the consumption of rasayana herbs after a detox or cleansing regimen.
-This is a time when the systems of the body are more receptive and "open to" assimilation of higher doses of extended daily rasayana herbal supplementation.
+It is generally recommended in Ayurveda to undergo "rasayana therapy" (using rasayana herbs) after a detox or cleansing regimen.
+This is a time when the systems of the body are more receptive and "open to" the assimilation of rasayana herbal supplementation.